leixiaofeng-astar/eye_rasabot/data/nlu.md

 - how to stop uveitis
 - What is the treatment for uveitis?
 - Can uveitis go away without treatment?
-- Do I need eyedrops for uveitis?
+- Do I need [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} for uveitis?
 - Does antibiotic help for uveitis?
 - Is steroid the treatment of uveitis?
 - What medications can treat uveitis?